-I joined the project as a designer, helping to optimise a working proof of concept and refine the design to prepare it for a market launch.
+I joined the project intially as a user reseracher, and subsequently as a designer working in a small agile team.
+I was involved in helping to optimise a working proof of concept and refine the design to prepare it for a market launch.
 My first work was exploration, as little formative research was done at the very beginning.
 We kicked off with 6 user interviews, and usability tests to validate initial assumptions and highlight issues with the initial concept.
 The interviews combined with testing showed weaknesses in the proof of concept, as well as some requirements we initially missed.

 In particular we realised the UI was disjointed and we need to modify the layout to support multiple methods of input.
 In particular users needed to input large strings, and then subsequently modify them on a more granular level.
-We began to experiment with layouts and structure to optimise the application for these type of modifications.
+Alongside the lead designer we began to experiment with layouts and structure to optimise the application for these type of modifications.